-- Understand the tension between "valid" models and "wrong but useful" models. - Carry out the ABA-1 process: translate from real world to quantitative terms, analyze quantitatively, and translate back to real world.
+• Understand the tension between "valid" models and "wrong but useful" models.

 ^{}You can buy the physical book many places online, e.g. smile.amazon.com, but you can also download the pdf for free at link.springer.com if you access through the CMU campus or VPN networks.
 I will also put pdf's on Canvas.